TruongQDang/universal_remote_control/README.md

 - `src/` - Application logic implementing signal capture, processing, and playback.

 ## Signal Capture & Playback
-IR signals are recorded using the Timer’s Input Capture mode, measuring the duration of each pulse and storing the sequence in an array.
-Playback is performed via PWM mode, reproducing the recorded pulse lengths.
-For persistence after power-off, captured data is stored in EEPROM.
+- IR signal capture are carried out using Timer1's Input Capture.
+Alternating between Rising and Falling edge setting for Input Capture interrupt, I can accurately measure the pulse widths of signal and store them in an array.
+Overflow interrupt of Timer1 indicated that the signal capture has been completed.
+- For persistent storage, the array in then stored in EEPROM.
+- Signal playback is carried out using Timer1 and Timer0.
+Timer1's Compare Match mode is used to match the pulse widths stored in array.
+Timer0's Fast PWM mode is used for signal modulation (at 38kHZ) during the duration as dictated by Timer1.

 ## Build & Flash
 **Toolchain installation (Ubuntu):**